aadilmallick/my-notes-docusaurus/docs/ai-engineering/08-claude-code.md

 ![](https://i.imgur.com/tEYm0Ux.png)

+### Tools

+`Read`, `Write`, `Edit`, `Glob`, `Grep`, `Bash`, and `Agent` are the seven core tools.
+Each gives Claude a specific capability.
+Knowing which tool it will reach for helps you write better prompts.
 ### Permissions

-You can manage permissions using the `/permissions` slash command and then choose from three different levels of permissions to set for claude code
+You can manage permissions for claude using different tools using the `/permissions` slash command and then choose from three different levels of permissions to set for claude code

 1. **allow**: Globs of permissions to always allow.
 2. **ask**: Globs of permissions to always ask permission for